MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

 ### Register the Azure AD OAuth application with the bot

-The next step is to register with your bot the Azure AD application that you just created.
+The next step is to register the Azure AD application that you just created with the bot.

 # [Azure AD v1](#tab/aadv1)